 Primarily, RAID controllers create a bridge between the computer’s operating system or software programs and the physical storage drive.
-This bridge is created through the management and presentation of the physical storage drives as logical units to the computer’s operating system.
+This bridge is created through the management and presentation of the physical storage drives as logical units to the computer’s system.
 This allows for an appropriate adoption of a data protection scheme.

 In other words, by presenting the drive as a logical unit to the computer, the computer then protects the information stored on the drive by adopting a befitting data protection system for the drive.

 Another one of their important functions is the protection of data.
 This is due to their ability to access numerous drives on the computer.
 It should be noted that the presentation of the drives as a logical unit does not affect the numbers of the drives, as the controller can still support drives in their numbers.
 Hence, their ability to access the hard disk drive ensures that the data stored on the disk drive are protected in the event of system crash or failure.

 Apart from protecting data, the RAID controllers also provides a solution to the slow operations of drives as it improves the read and write performances of the hard disk drives.
 This is also due to the fact that they can ensure easy and quick access to the data stored on the storage drives.

 The controller’s significant importance to the stored data across the drives may spell doom if it fails.
 If it does fail, the stored data across all drives may be lost and inaccessible.